 Deer can cause a lot of problems in gardens and eat much prized vegetables and shrubs, for information of how to discourage deer from visiting your garden visit the British Humane Wildlife Deterrence Association.Follow us!

 WRAS receives numerous calls from members of the public concerned about foxes.
 Limps are one of the most common concerns, however not all limping foxes will need to come in for care.
-Foxes which are able to put weight on the limping leg will normally recover given time and more likely to be just ligament, tendon or muscular damage.
+Foxes which are able to put weight on the limping leg will normally recover given time and more likely to be just muscular damage.
 As with humans these can take over six weeks to recover.
 During this time a fox can be supplementary fed to ensure the animal is getting enough food.
 However, it is not advisable to continuously feed or you will reduce the foxes territory size and as a result loose control over valuable natural food supplies.